Want personalized picks that fit your family?

 What's the story?

-In the first Veggie Tales theatrical release, Bob the Tomato and his friend are driving three veggie children to a concert when they meet up with perennial veggie favorites, the Pirates Who Don't Do Anything.
+In JONAH: A VEGGIETALES MOVIE, Bob the Tomato and his friend are driving three veggie children to a concert when they meet up with perennial veggie favorites, the Pirates Who Don't Do Anything.
 The Pirates tell the story of Jonah, a messenger who enjoyed delivering messages from God until God asked him to deliver one to a place he didn't want to go to.
 So, he ended up swallowed by a whale.
 Fortunately, God believes in second chances, so Jonah ends up just fine and a little wiser, too.

 Is it any good?

-The Veggie Tales series features computer-animated vegetables and gentle morals that create opportunities for families to talk to kids about the issues that matter most.
+The first Veggie Tales theatrical release features likeable computer-animated vegetables and gentle morals that create opportunities for families to talk to kids about the issues that matter most.
 Though Christian in origin, the values they communicate are universal.
 The references to God are explicit but nondenominational.